 No matter which seating class you choose, Air Canada Vacations will include 1 piece of checked luggage for free for each individual and, of course, you are allowed a carryon.

-Personally, this was one of my favourite aspects of the Prague Your Way package with Air Canada Vacations.
+Personally, this was one of my favourite aspects of the Prague Air Canada Vacations package.
 Nothing stresses me out more than arriving in a new city (especially one with a different language) than trying to figure out where I’m going by means of public transit.
 After all, we all know I’m too cheap to pay for an over-priced taxi unless I absolutely have to.

 Entering the main area of the airport and seeing a sign with our names on it was such a relief.
 Our driver greeted us and took us on a short walk to the parking lot where he was waiting with a clean, spacious, and comfortable van to take us to our hotel.
 Since our flight arrived early in the morning there was a bit of traffic, but we still made it from the airport to the hotel in about 30 minutes.

 The same happened when it came time to leave.
 Our driver was waiting for us in the lobby of the hotel at the agreed upon time and took us directly to the airport.
 Again, this meant no getting lost (as someone who has actually missed flights because of this before, I really appreciated this) plus, since it was a direct drive we didn’t have to leave extra early either.

 When you explore Prague with Air Canada Vacations, you’ll have the option to choose between two different hotels.
 The first option, which is rated as a 4* option, is the Adria Hotel located in Wenceslas Square.
 This was where we stayed and the rooms were quiet, clean, and comfortable.
 A continental breakfast was included in the stay (pastries, fruits, meat, cheeses, eggs, juice, coffee etc.) and it was located right by a metro station which made it ideal for getting around the city.